 How to Apply

-To be eligible for a FSFP award, students must be enrolled in an undergraduate degree program in the W.A.
+To be eligible for a FSFP award, students must be enrolled in a degree program in the W.A.
 Franke College of Forestry and Conservation, and of sophomore standing at minimum.
-Applicants must have at least a 3.0 GPA (or submit a petition if GPA is lower).
-The proposed sustainability program or project must be credit-bearing.
+Applicants must have at least a 3.0 GPA.
+The proposed sustainability program or field study project must be credit-bearing.

 Students should submit the following items via the UMBox link below:

-A. Personal statement (not to exceed one page)
+A. Personal statement (not to exceed one single-spaced page)

-For both of the two types of sustainability learning experiences, applicants should prepare a proposal (not to exceed three pages excluding budget) which includes the following components:
+For both types of learning experiences (study abroad or field study/research), applicants should prepare a proposal (not to exceed three pages excluding budget) that includes each of the following components:

-- Concise but comprehensive explanation of how this program or field study conceptualizes sustainability and purports to make a contribution to both students’ learning and the subject of sustainability itself.
+- Concise but comprehensive explanation of how this program or field study conceptualizes sustainability and purports to contribute to both students’ learning and the subject of sustainability itself.

 Deadlines and Decision Dates

-The FSFP Committee will review application packets within two weeks of their submission, and students will receive notification 30 days after submitting their application.
-The committee will work closely with the Financial Aid office and applicants to ensure that awards are released at a time when they are compatible with students’ financial aid package.
+The FSFP Committee will review application packets within two weeks of the posted deadlines, and students will receive notification no more than 30 days after submitting their application.
+The committee will work closely with the Financial Aid office and applicants to ensure that awards are released at a time when they are compatible with students’ financial aid package

-Within one year of the award, awardees must submit a final report to their faculty advisor/mentor and after it is approved, to the Associate Dean.
-When the final project report is approved, the student may request $1,500 of additional funding for travel to a professional conference to present results.
-The conference must occur within one year of the successful completion of the final program or project report and include an endorsement by the faculty advisor.
-Students must request these funds in their initial budget.
-Finally, students will be expected to participate in an annual workshop that brings together all of our current fellows to share experiences and present results.
+Within one year of the award, awardees must submit a final report to their faculty advisor/mentor and after it is approved, to the associate dean.
+Students will also be expected to participate in an annual workshop that brings together all of our current fellows to share experiences and present results.